 Click here for video footage of two backcountry routes in St Foy

 A short drive by taxi and you’re into the resort of St Foy.
-St Foy still remains an off-piste paradise with deserted slopes and mssive amounts of off-piste hardly skied.
-You’re about ot enjoy two classic off-piste backcountry routes.
-Take the top lifts and in one direction ski into the Fogliettaz and down to the village of Mazure.
+St Foy still remains an off-piste paradise with deserted slopes and massive amounts of off-piste hardly skied.
+Enjoy two classic off-piste backcountry routes.
+Take the top lifts and in one direction ski from the Fogliettaz and down to the village of Mazure.
 A minibus pick up, back round to St Foy and you still have time to do another classic route in the other direction down to the tiny summer hamlet of Monal.

 These four great routes above combine with spectacular and easily accessable off piste and backcountry skiing in and arround the Espace Killy, including but not limited to: